Managing Your Anxious Thoughts: How To Fight Anxiety

 6. Keep a journal

 Journaling can be an excellent way to manage anxious feelings.
-By capturing your thoughts on paper (or on a digital platform), you can gain greater insight into potential triggers, and may even choose to discuss them with a licensed therapist to determine a course of action.
+You can gain greater insight into potential triggers by capturing your thoughts on paper (or on a digital platform).
+If you can identify triggers, you may even choose to discuss them with a licensed therapist to determine a course of action.
 Just the action of writing can be therapeutic.

 For example, a current peer-reviewed article revealed that journaling is a beneficial non-pharmacological tool that can be useful in managing the symptoms of mental illnesses, including anxiety-related disorders.
 The two main types utilized as an adjunct to mental health therapy included expressive journaling and gratitude journaling.
 With expressive journaling, you can spend 10-20 minutes writing down your deepest thoughts and feelings to help you work through the complexities of your emotional journey.
 A gratitude journal is a positive addition to this method, as you spend the same amount of time recording the positive aspects of your life.